 Jinks is a member of the Regionalism Council of the Urban Land Institute Washington, the Board of Directors of the Alexandria Economic Development Partnership, the Board of Directors of the Alexandria Transit Company, and the Board of Governors of the Alexandria Convention and Visitors Association.

 Jinks served as the Chair of the Alexandria-Arlington Waste-to-Energy facility board, and on the boards of public pension funds for both Arlington County and the City of Alexandria.
 He served as a member the Washington Metropolitan Area Transit Authority Joint Development Task Force and the Client Advisory Board for Prudential Retirement.
 He has also served as a Governor's appointee to the Joint Legislative Subcommittee that reformed Virginia's business license tax system.

-Laura B. Triggs, CPA, is the Chief Financial Officer and Director of Finance.
-She previously served as Deputy Chief Financial Officer and Deputy Director of Finance/Comptroller for the City.
+Laura B. Triggs, CPA, previously served as Chief Financial Officer and Director of Finance for the City.